What Does a Cashier Do?

 - Count cash drawer money at the open and close of each shift

-Cashiers may also need to check the age of customers if selling alcohol, tobacco or other age-restricted products.
-When cashiers don't have customers, they may need to sweep floors, organize and restock merchandise, take out garbage, update merchandise displays, and attach price tags to merchandise.
+Cashiers may also need to check the age of customers if selling alcohol, tobacco, or other age-restricted products.
+When cashiers don't have customers, they may be required to sweep floors, organize and restock merchandise, take out the garbage, update merchandise displays, and attach price tags to merchandise.

 - Median Hourly Wage: $10.11

 - Top 10% Hourly Wage: More than $18.43

 - Bottom 10% Hourly Wage: Less than $10.27

 Applicants for part-time cashier jobs usually don't have to fulfill any educational requirements, but employers hiring full-time workers sometimes prefer to hire those who have a high school or equivalency diploma.
 Because of the limited educational requirements, this job appeals to students who want to work part-time.

 - Work permit: Those who are under age 18 need employment or age certificates, commonly known as working papers.
 According to the United States child labor laws, they are restricted to working only during certain hours and for a certain amount of time during the school week.

 Cashier jobs are entry-level positions which require little or no previous work experience.
 This occupation does, however, require certain soft skills or personal qualities, including: